 Example Two: Mrs H was deceived by her husband who borrowed funds against their home and the bank attempted to enforce against the wife for the secured debts on their home because of the husband’s business debts.
 Mrs H was introduced to a solicitor by CAB but he had proved to be ‘unable’ to protect her position and his competence was questionable.
 IBAS investigation of Mrs H’s position led us to conclude that her case was much stronger than her solicitor had attempted to put forward and her solicitor appeared to be accepting the bank’s position much too easily.
 Our conclusion was that she required much better representation and we offered our assistance.
 The case was eventually heard in the Supreme Court and Mrs H then won her case on appeal.

-Conclusion: IBAS knowledge, input and advice was instrumental in the case reaching a successful conclusion in the High Court.
+Conclusion: IBAS knowledge, input and guidance was instrumental in that case eventually reaching a successful conclusion in the Appeal Court.

 Why does an IBAS Business Banking investigation make sense?

 Too many businesses and business owners and directors still accept what they are told by banks, bankers and even their own solicitors without seeking specialist advice from IBAS - which means that banks do gain the ‘upper hand’ (if allowed) even when they have acted dishonestly, breaching contracts deliberately or negligently or deviously.

 The UK news has been full of banking irregularities and deceptions since the banking ‘meltdown’ of 2008 with some massive fines and on top of those the HBOS ‘Reading’ fraud trial recently has illustrated why banks and bankers should no longer ‘enjoy’ the status of being automatically trusted as professionals.